sayeedahmed01/People-Management-System/README.md

 ## Introduction

-The Employee Management System is an application designed to maintain records of the employees in a company.
+The People Management System is an application designed to maintain records of the employees in a company.
 Some of its features include:

 - A Login interface that enables access using username and password.
 - A new user registration interface.